Updated 02.02.26

 - Add the vegetable stock ladle by ladle and allow the rice to absorb the liquid before you add the next ladle.
 (NOTE 1)

-- Cut the Taleggio cheese in cubes, but leave a few slices to add at the very last moment on top of the risotto.
+- Cut the rind off the Taleggio cheese and cut in cubes, but leave a few slices to add at the very last moment on top of the risotto.
 Add the cheese cubes to the rice and mix until melted and you have a creamy texture.

 - Add salt and pepper to taste.